cropmapteam/Scotland-crop-map/zonal_experiments/README.md

 The run the required py script inside the Virtual Environment

-py_zonal_stats.py was tested to run inside a Python3 Virtual Environment with these libraries pip installed on the epcc VM on 160719.

 ### 1. Image Metadata

 When processing the S1 data we need metadata which tells us which images are available to be processed etc